adolliou/euispice_coreg/README.md

 Example of a results for co-alignment between a SPICE C III image and a FSI 304 synthetic raster, obtained with plot_co_alignment :
 ![Example of a results for co-alignment between SPICE and FSI 304, from plot_spice_co_alignment](co_alignment_SPICE_FSI.png)

+## Correction of instrumental Jitter.

+The code also includes a script to correct the instrumental Jitter, by adapting the method described in Chitta et al, A&A (2022).

 ## Acknowledgments